What is Postpartum Depersonalization and Derealization? A Guide to That "Out of Body" Feeling

 - Feeling like your baby or partner are strangers, even though you know who they are

 This profound sense of unreality can make it incredibly difficult to feel connected to your new baby.
-That difficulty is a symptom — not a reflection of how much you love them.
+This is a symptom, not a reflection of how much you love them.

 Why Is This Happening?
 Understanding the Causes

 Depersonalization and derealization are widely understood as the brain's protective response to overwhelming stress, anxiety, or trauma.
-Think of it as a circuit breaker: when the system gets too overloaded, it temporarily shuts down to protect itself.
-Your brain is not malfunctioning — it's doing something it learned to do when the load became too great.
+Think of it as a circuit breaker.
+When the system gets too overloaded, it temporarily shuts down to protect itself.

 Several factors in the postpartum period can trigger this overload:

 Extreme sleep deprivation.
 The relentless, fragmented sleep of the newborn phase is a form of chronic stress.
-Sleep deprivation alone can cause dissociative symptoms — your brain's capacity to stay present degrades when it doesn't get adequate rest.
+Sleep deprivation alone can cause dissociative symptoms.

 A traumatic birth.
-A frightening, disempowering, or medically complicated birth experience can trigger dissociation as the mind distances itself from a painful memory.
+A frightening, disempowering, or medically complicated birth experience can trigger dissociation.
+The mind distances itself from a painful memory.
 Birth trauma and postpartum PTSD are underrecognized contributors to these symptoms.

 Severe anxiety or panic attacks.
 Depersonalization is one of the most common symptoms of panic and high-functioning anxiety.
-The constant hypervigilance of postpartum anxiety taxes the nervous system until it finds ways to disengage.
+The constant hypervigilance taxes the nervous system until it finds ways to disengage.

 A history of trauma.
 If you've experienced trauma earlier in your life, the stress and vulnerability of the postpartum period can reactivate old coping mechanisms, including dissociation.
 It's your nervous system doing something it learned to do long before this baby arrived.